platformsh/platformsh-docs/reference/redirects.md

 Two keys are available under `redirects`:

- * `expires`: optional, the duration the redirect will be cached;
+ * `expires`: optional, the duration the redirect will be cached.
+Examples of valid values include `3600s`, `1d`, `2w`, `3m`.
  * `paths`: the paths to apply redirections to.

-Each rule in `paths` is made of a key, which is a string or a PCRE regular expression to match the request path against, and a value object made of the following keys:
+Each rule in `paths` is defined by its key describing the expression to match against the request path and a value object describing both the destination to redirect to and details about how to handle the redirection.
+The value object is defined with the following
+keys:

- * `to`: required, a partial (`"/destination"` or `"//destination"`) or full URL (`"http://example.com/"`)
+ * `to`: required, a partial (`"/destination"` or `"//destination"`) or full URL (`"http://example.com/"`).
- * `regexp`: optional, determines if the path is a regular expression.
+ * `regexp`: optional, specifies whether the path key should be interpreted as a PCRE regular expression.
 Defaults to `false`.
- * `prefix`: optional, determines whether we redirect both the path and all its children (`true`) or only the path by itself (`false`).
-Defaults to `true`, but not supported if regexp is enabled.
+ * `prefix`: optional, specifies whether we should redirect both the path and all its children (`true`) or only the path itself (`false`).
+Defaults to `true`, but not supported if `regexp` is `true`.
+For example,

    ```yaml
    http://{default}/: